enkimute/hdrpng.js/README.md

   gl.texImage2D(gl.TEXTURE_2D, 0, gl.RGB, a.width, a.height, 0, gl.RGB, gl.FLOAT, myHDR.dataFloat); // upload as full linear float
 }
 ```

-HDRImages can be uploaded in RGBE format to be decoded in the shader.
+#### HDRImages can be uploaded in RGBE format to be decoded in the shader.

 ```javascript
 gl.texImage2D(gl.TEXTURE_2D, 0, gl.RGBA, a.width, a.height, 0, gl.RGBA, gl.UNSIGNED_BYTE, myHDR.dataRGBE);
 ```
+in the shader :
 ```glsl
   vec4 rgbe = texture2D(myHDR, texture_coords);
   rgbe.rgb *= pow(2,rgbe.a*255.0-128.0+8.0);